Network at a Glance

 Isolated & Peripheral Nodes

-Several organizations occupy peripheral positions with only 1–2 connections: Casa Latina (1), The Birth Nurse LLC (1), Virginia Department of Health (1), Physicians to Children (1), Greater Roanoke Workforce Development Board (1), and Roanoke Valley Sister Cities (2).
-Additionally, CareForward and Reserva Araponga have zero connections to other core network partners.
-These peripheral positions don't indicate lesser importance — they may indicate untapped potential for integration.
+Several organizations occupy peripheral positions with only 1–2 connections to other Roanoke College partners: Casa Latina (1), The Birth Nurse LLC (1), Virginia Department of Health (1), Physicians to Children (1), Greater Roanoke Workforce Development Board (1), and Roanoke Valley Sister Cities (2).
+Additionally, CareForward and Reserva Araponga have zero connections to other core Roanoke College network partners.
+These peripheral positions don't indicate lesser importance.
+They may reflect untapped potential for deeper integration across the Roanoke College ecosystem.

 The Extended Network Effect

-The 42 extended partners dramatically expand the network's reach: national health workforce organizations (through ASPPH), environmental stewardship (through Roanoke City Parks), cultural arts (through Taubmann Museum), and food security (through Radford University's connections to LEAP and Feeding SW Virginia).
-This penumbra network represents the partnership ecosystem's latent capacity — organizations that could be activated for new collaborative initiatives.
+The 42 extended partners dramatically expand the Roanoke College network's reach: national health workforce organizations (through ASPPH), environmental stewardship (through Roanoke City Parks), cultural arts (through Taubmann Museum), and food security (through Radford University's connections to LEAP and Feeding SW Virginia).
+This penumbra network represents the Roanoke College partnership ecosystem's latent capacity: organizations that could be activated for new collaborative initiatives.

 Degree Centrality Rankings